Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 All this said, FRS has some shortcomings.

-For example, there is potential for much more noise/chatter when working with FRS radios because they are easily available to almost anyone since they are cheap and do not require a license.
+For example, there is potential for much more noise/chatter when working with FRS radios because they are easily available to almost anyone, since they are cheap and do not require a license.
 There are privacy channels that help with this, but in a crowded space, you might have some interference.
-At the end of the day, you can more than likely find a channel that isn’t occupied…you just might have to hunt for it.
+At the end of the day, you can more than likely find a channel that isn’t occupied…you might have to hunt for it.
 I haven’t run into any radio chatter with FRS, but it definitely happens.

 The range of FRS radios is not ideal.
 They are highly dependent on the structures around them.
 In general, don’t expect to get much more than ½ – 1 mile of range out of FRS radios.
-A range of ½ mile is very usable for a lot of scenarios though.
-You just need to be aware of the range and not expect to receive transmissions over 1 mile away.
+A range of ½ mile is very usable for a lot of scenarios, though.
+You need to be aware of the range and not expect to receive transmissions over 1 mile away.

 These are great radios for all of the purposes I mentioned above.
-These are a must-have for any adventurist.
+These are a must-have for any adventurer.
 While they may not have top-of-the-line technology, the technology they have works well and will definitely assist you on your journeys.

 No doubt about it, you need to have a pair of FRS radios like these Midland X-Talkers as they will come in handy for a variety of purposes.
 I keep some in my car at all times, and they are great because I can hand one out and use the other.